Introduction to Zinc Nitrate

-Zinc nitrate is an inorganic chemical compound that is a colourless crystalline solid with the chemical formula Zn(NO3)2.
+Zinc nitrate is an inorganic chemical compound that is a colorless crystalline solid with the chemical formula Zn(NO3)2.
 It is non-combustible but accelerates the burning of combustible materials.
 This white, crystalline salt is highly deliquescent (Deliquescent: Certain substances have the property to absorb moisture when exposed to the atmosphere at ordinary temperature, they initially become wet, lose their crystalline form and finally dissolve in water to form a saturated solution) in nature.
 Zinc nitrate solution is soluble in both water and alcohol.
 Nitrate compounds are mostly soluble in water.
 Nitrate materials are also good oxidizing agents.
 When they are mixed with hydrocarbons, these compounds can form a flammable mixture.
 Let’s discuss the Properties of Zinc nitrate, Zinc nitrate structure, and its uses.

 Zinc nitrate is produced by dissolving zinc in a nitric acid solution.
 Below is the reaction with dilute and concentrated Nitric acid.

 Zn + 2 HNO3 (diluted) → Zn(NO3)2 + H2

 4 Zn + 10 HNO3 (concentrated) → 4 Zn(NO3)2 + NH4NO3 + 3H2O

 After thermal decomposition of Zinc nitrate, it forms zinc oxide, oxygen, and nitrogen dioxide.

 2 Zn(NO3)2 + Heat → 2ZnO + 4 NO2 + O2

 Zinc Nitrate Structure

 Uses of Zinc Nitrate